isabella232/genstudio-learn.en/help/adobe-genstudio/creative-productivity-aemassets.md

 # Creative productivity: Supercharge creative teams

-For the company that has rockstar creatives but needs to turn up their content creation.
+For the company that has rock star creatives but needs to turn up their content creation.
 GenStudio provides tools supercharged with GenAI that help this team boost their content production, delivery, and discoverability.

 ## Primary business use cases